-4. The Devil is in the Data
+4. The devil is in the data

 One of the highest barriers to success for an AI Proof of Concept is the lack of curated data needed to train the system.
 The data often exists, but cannot be accessed or analyzed efficiently, or is lacking in accuracy, relevance or reliability.
-If data is missing values, features inconsistent units of measurement, or includes duplicate values, the machine learning model will fail to produce a successful AI POC.
+If data is missing values, features inconsistent units of measurement, or includes duplicate values, the machine learning model will fail to produce a successful AI PoC.

 Lesson learned: it’s essential to develop a robust process for company and customer data collection, one that can scale to include new categories of information.
-Make sure data can be shared among all departments efficiently, and that it meets all quality requirements.
+Make sure data can be shared between all departments efficiently, and that it meets all quality requirements.
 An emerging approach in customer service is to crowdsource the expertise of contact center agents by analyzing their inputs and tagged images relating to each customer interaction.

 Selecting or building an AI solution is a notoriously time-consuming and labor-intensive process that’s fraught with potential problems caused by everything from entrenched company culture to technological limitations and linguistic challenges.
-Setting clear goals, evaluating the AI Proof of Concept properly, addressing language barriers, and streamlining data will go a long way toward ensuring POC success and eventual deployment.
+It is imperative that a company addresses the four issues discussed in this article by:

 - setting clear goals